slowjams/CLR-via-C-/5-Basic Types.md

     // public static bool operator XX (Employee e1, Employee e2)  leave out for brevity }

-public class AgeComparer : IComparer<Employee> {    // should really implement non-generic IComparer, leave out for brevity public int Compare(Employee employee1, Employee employee2) {
+// sometimes we don't want to use default Sorting which uses IComparable, so we use IComparer for our needs public class AgeComparer : IComparer<Employee> {    // should also implement non-generic IComparer, leave out for brevity public int Compare(Employee employee1, Employee employee2) {
       if (employee1?.Age > employee2?.Age)
          return 1;